SNStatComp/RobotTool/README.md

 ```bash
   $ npm install
 ```
 - Start the tool from the command line.
-A webserver will be started and a browser window pop up.
+A webserver will be started and a browser window pop up:
-Start application:
 ```bash
   $ npm start
 ```

-## Quickstart
+## Examples
-The folder `Examples` contains some example configuration files.
+The folder `Examples` contains a number example configuration files working on [this testsite](https://snstatcomp.github.io/webscrapingtests/RobotTool/).
-These configuration files can be loaded using the `Edit` button in the Products panel and the `Import configuration` button in the panel that opens next.
+These files can be loaded via the `Edit` button in the Products panel and the `Import configuration` button thereafter.

-These example configurations shoow an example collecting prices for mountainbikes and children bikes from [this testsite](https://snstatcomp.github.io/webscrapingtests/RobotTool/)
+- Example 1 shows a number of mountainbikes and children bikes by id

+More examples might be added later

 See the user guides in the `/doc` folder for a more extensive description of the functionality and use of the tool.